 In addition, Dr Overett leads the Mobile Vision and Robotics Laboratory located at Shunde’s SYSU-CMU Joint Research Institute.
-This laboratory is focussed on moving next generation Mobile Vision capabilities into the industrial Autonomous Driving areas as well as other applications.
+This laboratory is focussed on moving next generation Mobile Vision capabilities into the industrial vehicle perception areas as well as other applications.

 My research interests are mainly centred around Computer Vision, Robotics, Machine Learning and Autonomous Driving.
 In particular, I have been working on methods for creating highly robust object detectors for heavily time-constrained, real world applications.
 I am particularly interested in two important research questions:

 - How can we represent the information from image and LIDAR sensors in a way that makes subsequent reasoning about real-world content both efficient and robust?

 - What learning methodologies allow us to make time constrained real world scene understanding in a robust manner?

 Prior to working at the Joint Institute, Dr. Overett was a Computer Vision Research Engineer at NICTA where he was based within the AutoMap team working to create road maps from geotagged video using advanced computer vision algorithms.
 He was located at NICTA’s Canberra Research Lab in Australia and was an adjunct at the Australian National University.

 I am always interested in hearing from motivated, bright students.
 Prospective students should read this before contacting me.